 These and other quality of life benefits from trails can help to justify investment in a trail project and determine whether a project meets community priorities.

 The studies selected and summarized for the trails library include high-quality research from across the U.S., mostly in smaller cities and rural areas.
 The library includes some of the earliest research on trails as well as the most recent.
 It also provides a detailed explanation of the types of benefits and methods used to calculate them.
 Studies are grouped by:

 Destination trails attract visitors from outside the local area who travel specifically to use a trail.
 The benefits from destination trails are most commonly measured in terms of the local business impacts.
-[Read a short summary of impacts or view all related research.]
+[View all related trail studies.]

 Business impacts include business revenue, employment, and employee earnings.
 In addition to the direct effect that visitor spending has on businesses, visitor spending has a ripple effect in the community as employees and business owners spend their earnings, and local and state governments receive more tax revenue.